charmed-kubernetes/kubernetes-docs/pages/k8s/supported-versions.md

 ```

-In the above output, the stable release is identified as 1.26, and so 1.25 and
+In the above output, the stable release is identified as 1.27, and so 1.26 and
-1.24 are also currently supported.
+1.25 are also currently supported.

 ## Professional support